 Year 2000

-The United States and many other countries use the Christian (Gregorian) calendar to mark years.
+The United States and many other countries use the Christian Gregorian calendar to mark years.
 This calendar has become a standard in such worldwide industries as aviation, and international commerce and trade -- however, other calendars do exist.

 CALENDAR YEAR